-Sudoku puzzles can help patients stay busy during treatment and keep their mind sharp!
+Sudoku puzzles can help patients stay busy during treatment and keep their minds sharp!

 Including a journal to record their thoughts, or write down any questions they may have for their doctor may also be helpful.
 It is also great to have to keep a diet or symptom journal so you can be sure to share any concerns with your nurse or doctor.

 More on Care+Wear:

 Care+Wear designs innovative healthwear to create more positive and effective healing experiences for patients everywhere.
 Our goal is to bring innovation and design into the healthcare industry.
-We believe that you fully deserve a right to be seen as person first, and as a patient second.
+We believe that you fully deserve a right to be seen as a person first, and as a patient second.